-Many use it to stay in touch with friends and family.
+Apart from reading hilarious comments, you can use Facebook to stay in touch with friends and family.
 This is why Facebook Messenger and Facebook video chat have become so popular.
-In fact, Facebook released its own hardware named ‘Portal’ just to help people with video chats!
+In fact, Facebook released its own hardware named ‘Portal’ just to help people with video chats.

-Here’s how to make a Messenger video call on the web:
+How to make messenger video call on the web

 - Open a browser of your choice